cjstoddard/Deathbringer/README.md

 # Deathbringer

-These programs randomly generate a character for the Deathbringer RPG.
+These programs generate a character for the Deathbringer RPG.
 Both these programs are commandline, text only programs, there is no fancy Windows GUI, this will not change.
 This is an offshoot project from a Basic program I wrote in the early 90's for making D&D characters.

  The Deathbringer RPG is availble at;